-Multiple sclerosis and amyotrophic lateral sclerosis are both progressive diseases that affect the central nervous system and impact a person’s ability to carry out their daily tasks.
+Multiple sclerosis (MS) and amyotrophic lateral sclerosis (ALS) are both progressive conditions that affect the central nervous system (CNS) and impact a person’s ability to carry out daily tasks.

 The effects and symptoms of both conditions can be similar, but the treatment and outlook are different.